zackstout/beatles-songwriting/README.md

 #### (a) The pivot chord

+- A pivot chord is one that has a clear role in two different keys.
 - The V7=bVII7 is the pivot chord that can take us into or out of a I (into/from its relative vi as the new i).
 - For instance G7 (in key of C) can take us to Am, or to A major.